-Send a key to the current screen or a parent.
-If you are trying to dismiss a screen, devel/pop-screen may be more useful, particularly if the screen is unresponsive to Esc.
+This tool can send a key to the current screen or to a parent screen.
+Note that if you are trying to dismiss a screen, devel/pop-screen may be more useful, particularly if the screen is unresponsive to Esc.

-devel/send-key KEY_NAME [X]
+devel/send-key <key> [<depth>]

-- KEY_NAME is the name of an interface_key a full list of valid names can be obtained by running lua @df.interface_key, looking in data/init/interface.txt, or by checking df.keybindings. xml in the df-structures repository. - X (optional) if specified, the key is sent to the screen X screens above the current screen in the screen stack (e.g. 1 corresponds to the current screen's parent)
+The key to send is the name of an interface_key (see valid values by running :lua @df.interface_key, looking in data/init/interface.txt, or by checking df.keybindings.xml in the df-structures repository.

+You can optionally specify the depth of the screen that you want to send the key to.
+1 corresponds to the current screen's parent.

-6.2.35 devel/spawn-unit-helper
+4.6.297 devel/spawn-unit-helper